 PDC Emulator (Primary Domain Controller) synchronize time with an external time source.
 The external time source is usually one or more NTP servers, like time.windows.com or NTP-server of your provider.
 Please note that by the default time is provided to clients using Windows Time service (instead of native NTP).

-If you are facing with a problem when time on clients and domain controllers is different, most likely your domain have a problem with time synchronization and then this article can be very useful for you.
+If you are facing a problem when time on clients and domain controllers is different, most likely your domain has a problem with time synchronization and then this article can be very useful for you.

-First of all it is necessary to select an NTP server that you want to use.
-The list of public NTP atomic clock servers are available at http://ntp.org.
-In our example we use: 0.us.pool.ntp.org, 1.us.pool.ntp.org, 2.us.pool.ntp.org and 3.us.pool.ntp.org
+First of all, it is necessary to select an NTP server that you want to use.
+The list of public NTP atomic clock servers is available at http://ntp.org.
+In our example, we use: 0.us.pool.ntp.org, 1.us.pool.ntp.org, 2.us.pool.ntp.org and 3.us.pool.ntp.org

 Configuring domain time synchronization using Group Policy consists of 2 steps:

 - Create a GPO for the domain controller with PDC role;

 At this step, you need to configure your domain controller with the role of PDC Emulator to synchronize with an external source.
 PDC Emulator role can be moved between domain controllers, so we need to make sure that GPO applied only to the current holder of the Primary Domain Controller role.
 To do this, using Group Policy Management Console (GPMC.msc) select WMI Filters section and create a new WMI filter with name Filter PDC Emulator and query Select * from Win32_ComputerSystem where DomainRole = 5.

 Create a new GPO and link it to the OU named Domain Controllers.